 - Maimon, Salomon.
-Historisch-kritische Gesamtausgabe, Chief editors: Florian Ehrensperger and Ives Radrizzani, 10 volumes, Frommann-Holzboog, 2009–.
-[A critical edition of Maimon's works (7 volumes of German writings, and 3 volumes of the Hebrew writings).
-The first volume should appear in 2009.]
+Historisch-kritische Gesamtausgabe, Chief editor: Ives Radrizzani, 10 volumes, Frommann-Holzboog, in preparation.
+[A critical edition of Maimon’s works (7 volumes of German writings, and 3 volumes of the Hebrew writings)]

 - –––.
 Gesammelte Werke [GW], edited by Valerio Verra, 7 volumes, Hildsheim: Olms, 1965–1976.

 - –––.
 Salomon Maimons Lebensgeschichte, edited by Zwi Batscha, Frankfurt a.
 M: Insel Verlag, 1984.

 - –––.
 Versuch über die Transzendentalphilosophie, edited by Florian Ehrensperger, Hamburg: Felix Meiner Verlag Verlag, 2004.
 [An excellent new edition of one of Maimon’s major works.]

 - –––.
 Essay on Transcendental Philosophy, translated and edited by Alistair Welchman, Henry Somers-Hall, Merten Reglitz, and Nick Midgley, London: Continuum, 2010.
 [An outstanding complete translation of one of Maimon’s major works.]

 - –––.
 Apiqoros: The Last Essays of Salomon Maimon, translated and edited by Timothy Sean Quinn, Cincinnati: Hebrew Union College Press, 2021.